Minuscule Schubert Varieties and Mirror Symmetry: Topological invariants

-To count the number of interior integral points in each facet, we use Proposition \ref{prop:facestr} which states a face of the order polytope is also the order polytope of some poset $P'$.
-For each facet $\theta_e$, the corresponding poset $P'$ (or $\hat{P}'$) is easily obtained by replacing the inequality $x_{s(e)} \ge x_{t(e)}$ by the equality $x_{s(e)} = x_{t(e)}$ and by considering the induced partial order.
-The Hasse diagram of resulting posets $P'$ are shown in the following table, where the numbering of edges is chosen from the upper left in a picture of the Hasse diagram of $\hat{P}$ like as in Figure \ref{fig:hasse}.
+To count the number of interior integral points in each facet, we use Proposition \ref{prop:facestr} which states that a~face of the order polytope is also the order polytope of some poset~$\bfP'$.
+For each facet $\theta_e$, the corresponding poset $\bfP'$ (or $\hat{\bfP}'$) is easily obtained by replacing the inequality $x_{s(e)} \ge x_{t(e)}$ by the equality $x_{s(e)} = x_{t(e)}$ and by considering the induced partial order.
+The Hasse diagrams of resulting posets $\bfP'$ are shown in the following table, where the numbering of edges is chosen from the upper left of the Hasse diagram of $\hat{\bfP}$ like in Fig.~\ref{fig:hasse}.